PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 Ceramic Coating is layered over the PPF

-to beautify gloss, add hydrophobic residences, and make cleaning less
+to beautify gloss, add hydrophobic properties, and make cleaning less

 complicated.